Parallelism and GPU Support

 Shared-memory parallelism using OpenMP is also available.
 To enable this, the -DPALACE_WITH_OPENMP=ON option should be specified at configure time.
 At runtime, the number of threads is configured with the -nt argument to the palace executable, or by setting the OMP_NUM_THREADS environment variable.

 Lastly, Palace supports GPU-acceleration using NVIDIA and AMD GPUs, activated with the build options -DPALACE_WITH_CUDA=ON and -DPALACE_WITH_HIP=ON, respectively.
-At runtime, the config["Solver"]["Device"] parameter in the configuration file can be set to "CPU" (the default) or "GPU" in order to configure Palace and MFEM to use the available GPU(s).
+At runtime, the config["Solver"]["Device"] parameter in the configuration file can be set to "CPU" (the default) or "GPU" in order to configure Palace and MFEM to use the available GPU device or devices.
 The config["Solver"]["Backend"] parameter, on the other hand, controls the libCEED backend.
 Users typically do not need to provide a value for this option and can instead rely on Palace's default, which selects the most appropriate backend for the given value of config["Solver"]["Device"].

 In order to take full advantage of the performance benefits made available by GPU- acceleration, it is recommended to make use of operator partial assembly, activated when the value of config["Solver"]["PartialAssemblyOrder"] is less than config["Solver"]["Order"].
 This feature avoids assembling a global sparse matrix and instead makes use of data structures for operators which lend themselves to more efficient asymptotic storage and application costs.
 See also https://libceed.org/en/latest/intro/ for more details.
 Partial assembly in Palace supports mixed meshes including both tensor product elements (hexahedra and quadrilaterals) as well as non-tensor product elements (tetrahedra, prisms, pyramids, and triangles).